Windos/windos.github.io/_posts/2017-10-22-psblogweek-recap.md

 Fist of all thanks to [Adam](https://twitter.com/adbertram) for putting on the event and to all of the bloggers for taking part and producing some awesome content.

-But also, thanks for the wider PowerShell (and possible non-PowerShell) community out there who read the articles, provided feedback, and liked, shared or otherwise interacted with all of us on various social media sites.
+But also, thanks for the wider PowerShell (and possibly non-PowerShell) community out there who read the articles, provided feedback, and liked, shared or otherwise interacted with all of us on various social media sites.